Study of the IC 443 region with the HAWC observatory: Discussion

 \subsubsection{A new TeV Halo}

-The second hypothesis we investigate for the extended emission is a TeV halo.
+The third hypothesis we investigate for the extended emission is a TeV halo.
 In Fig.~\ref{fig:residualIndSources}, the pulsar B0611+22 is in the middle of the extended source (0.29$^{\circ}$ from the best measured position).

 Middle-age pulsars ($\sim$100 kyr) seem to be the main sources of TeV (or electron) halos.
 These objects were first described by \cite{halos1} as a new type of source, mainly emitting gamma rays through inverse Compton radiation by the accelerated leptons in the PWN.
 Since then, new models and definitions have been developed for TeV halos.
 For example, \cite{halos2} mention that a halo forms after the pulsar and the pulsar wind nebula have escaped the remnant environment, which occurs at a time $\gtrsim100$ kyr, close to the age of B0611+22.
 According to this model, the energy density of the electrons in the region must be lower than the energy density of the interstellar medium, so that inverse Compton losses dominate over synchrotron and bremsstrahlung.